kaltura/kaltura-player-js/docs/migration-from-v2-player.md

 Set your preferences and plugins as before

-You can do that manually, or you can use this [Automated Tool](gilad's script should be here) to automatically generate a new player with all your current settings using your uiconf id.

 ### Step 3 - Get the new embed code

 Open your [KMC](https://kmc.kaltura.com/index.php/kmcng/login) Dashboard and follow these steps: